zxcnmmmmm/EMF-GAN-Efficient-Multilayer-Fusion-GAN-for-text-to-image-synthesis/README.md

 Download coco dataset and extract the images to data/coco/

 ### Pretrained Model
+* CUB
 Download the pre-trained text encoder for CUB and save it to ../bird/<br />
-Download the pre-trained text encoder for coco and save it to ../bird/<br />
-EMF-GAN for bird.
+EMF-GAN for CUB.
 Download and save it to models/bird/<br />

+* COCO
-EMF-GAN for coco.
-Download and save it to models/coco/
+EMF-GAN for COCO.
+Download and save it to models/coco/<br />
+Download the pre-trained text encoder for COCO and save it to ../bird/